aaclause/nvda-markdownForever/addon/doc/en.md

 You can learn more about Markdown by reading the [full article on Wikipedia.](https://en.wikipedia.org/wiki/Markdown)

-So, instead of writing your web documents using HTML with risk of making mistakes, you will use simple tags and your work will be done in no time.
+So, instead of writing your web documents using HTML with risk of making mistakes, you will use easy to memorize tags and your work will be done in no time.
 With Markdown, you will be able to do more or less the things HTML can do: headings, ordered (numbered) or unordered (buleted) lists, links, and even tables.

 For example, if you want to make a first level heading, you will write one hash sign (#), followed by the name of your heading:

-> `# This is an example of a first level heading`
+> `#This is an example of a first level heading`

 which will appear as follow in your final HTML document:

-> <h1>\!
-This is an example of a first level heading</h1>
+> <h1>\!This is an example of a first level heading</h1>

 For a second level heading, you will use Two hash signs, three for a third level one, Etc.